kurron/docker-fpm/README.md

 # Overview
-This project is a simple Docker image that runs the [AWS Command Line Interface](https://aws.amazon.com/cli/).
+This project is a simple Docker image that runs the [FPM](https://github.com/jordansissel/fpm).
-It saves you from having to install the required dependencies just to run the command line.
+The container will allow you to create packages for the various Linux distributions without having to worry about all the dependencies being properly installed.

 # Prerequisites
 * a working [Docker](http://docker.io) engine